TeamTileBreak/TileBreaker/README.txt

 KNOWN ISSUES:
 Sometimes the ball will go straight through one block and hit the one behind it.
 Sometimes when switching between accelerometer and touch paddle control, the paddle jumps awkwardly to your finger.
+Infrequent game crashes on previous versions, has not been an issue in the last few updates, but that could be coincidental.

 DEMONSTRATION VIDEO:
 https://www.youtube.com/watch?v=5gPddkdWfjE